-You’ve exceeded your customer’s expectations.
+You want your customers writing positive reviews, you’ve exceeded your customer’s expectations.
 You’ve under-promised and over-delivered.
 Maybe you’ve taken a loss for them.
 Or you’ve pulled a series of all-nighters.

 You’ve gone above and beyond.

-Barriers keep customers from writing reviews
+Barriers that keep customers from writing positive reviews

 But both customers are in the minority.